pratikshadeo24/IncidentData-Augmentor/README.md

 ## Description
 <div style="text-align: justify">
 Norman, Oklahoma police department regularly reports incidents, arrests, and other activities.
 In the assignment0 we extracted incidents and stored them in database.
-Now our goal is to further process the extracted information and generated augmented data such as "
+Now our goal is to further process the extracted information and generate augmented data such as "
 Day of the Week", "Time of Day", "Weather", "Location Rank" etc. so that information can be used for end stream purposes.
 </div>